 If the breakdown of hydrogen peroxide were an endothermic reaction, then using photon energy from lights and lasers may have success.
 Unfortunately, the breakdown of hydrogen peroxide is not an endothermic reaction.
 Instead, it is actually an exothermic reaction.

-Remember that heat or photon energy, however, is incapable of providing continuous acceleration of the reaction during an in-office whitening.
+Heat or photon energy is incapable of providing acceleration of the reaction during an in-office whitening.
 This is important because an exothermic reaction, such as the breakdown of hydrogen peroxide, must be allowed to give off energy during the reaction.
 According to Le Chatelier’s Principle of Chemical Equilibrium, forcing more energy into an exothermic reaction throughout the process may disrupt the reaction.
 That is why chemical activation is the preferred method to provide a continuous breakdown of hydrogen peroxide.
 Unlike lights and lasers, it is scientifically proven to improve the teeth whitening results.

 “KöR Whitening puts the science of teeth whitening to work for you with the most effective gels and treatment systems available.”